Akaie/MathExtended/README.md

 [type returned] [function name]([input values]): [short descriptions]

+double GeometricSequence(double a, double r, double n):
+Calculates the Geometric Sequence where a is is the starting term, r is the rate of growth, and n is the desired nth position in the sequence.

+double ArithmeticSequence(double a, double n, double d):
+Calculates the Arithmetic Sequence where a is the starting term, n is the desired nth position in the sequence and d is the growth of the sequence.

 int GCD(int a, int b):
 Finds the Greatest Common Divider between a and b.